Ahmed-El-Askary/Ahmed-El-Askary/README.md

 - 💞️ I’m looking to collaborate on projects related to embedded software development.

-- 📫 You can reach me via email at ahmed.a.elaskary@gmail.com or connect with me on [LinkedIn](LinkedIn Profile G).
+- 📫 You can reach me via email at ahmed.a.elaskary@gmail.com or connect with me on [[LinkedIn](LinkedIn Profile G)](https://www.linkedin.com/in/ahmed-elaskary-266475170/).

 Feel free to reach out if you'd like to discuss collaborations, projects, or anything tech-related!